RealEyeStye/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Title : Welcome to the Official Page for The SC, The CO and The DL !
 ---